open-telemetry/semantic-conventions/docs/messaging/rabbitmq.md

 **[5]:** If span describes operation on a single message or if the value applies to all messages in the batch.

+**[6]:** If a custom value is used, it MUST be of low cardinality.

-**[6]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[7]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[7]:** This can refer to both the compressed or uncompressed body size.
+**[8]:** This can refer to both the compressed or uncompressed body size.
 If both sizes are known, the uncompressed body size should be used.

-**[8]:** If an operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
+**[9]:** If an operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[9]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[10]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.